 MS in Library & Information Science

-- The MS is ranked 10th in the nation overall by U.S. News & World Report (2014), who also rated the College in the following specialty areas: Health Librarianship (1st), Information Systems (3rd), Digital Librarianship (6th), Services for Children and Youth (9th), School Library Media (10th), and Archives and Preservation (12th).
+- Consistently highly ranked by U.S. News & World Report, who also rated the College in the following specialty areas (2017): Information Systems (4th), Digital Librarianship (7th) and Services for Children and Youth (7th)

 MSLIS Course Requirements & Descriptions